-- Building workers' safety knowledge.
+• Building workers' safety knowledge.
 Before workers can know it, you have to know it.
-If you are not up to date on the latest developments in your field, if you can't make the case that safe workers are more productive workers, or if you don't know how to properly analyze the hazards of the job, how are you going to pass that information along to them? - Strengthening workers' motivation.
+If you're not up on the latest developments in your field; if you can't make the case that safe workers are more productive workers; or if you don't know how to properly analyze the hazards of the job, how are you going to pass that information along to them?

+- Strengthening workers' motivation.
 If you don't care, why would they?
-Let your passion for safety and health-specifically, for your workers' safety and health-be an example for your employees.
+Let your passion for safety and health specifically, for your workers' safety and health-be an example for your employees.
 One of the things a leader does well is motivate others. - Increasing compliance with safety rules.

-Workers who know more, and who are more motivated, will be better about complying with safety rules, so when you have laid the leadership groundwork, it organically gives rise to the outcome you are looking for.
+Workers who know more, and who are more motivated, will be better about complying with safety rules-so when you've laid the leadership groundwork, it organically gives rise to the outcome you're looking for.

-• Encouraging proactive safety behaviors.
+Encouraging proactive safety behaviors.
 Have you had a tough time in the past getting workers involved in proactive efforts like safety committee participation?
-Use positive reinforcement when workers go above and beyond.
-Sometimes just a quick recognition in front of others is enough to keep their spirits up.
 Strong leadership that enhances workers' knowledge and strengthens workers' motivation will have a positive effect on these efforts, as well.